RevengerWizard/teascript.org/content/docs/base.md

 #### Return value

-`null` if the assertion is successful.
+`nil` if the assertion is successful.
 If the assertion fails, it raises an error with the optional error message.

 #### Example